Reuben Fine

 Reuben C. Fine (October 11, 1914 – March 26, 1993) was an American chess player, psychologist, university professor, and author of many books on both chess and psychology.
 He was one of the strongest chess players in the world from the mid-1930s until his retirement from chess in 1951.
 He was granted the title of International Grandmaster by FIDE in 1950, when titles were introduced.

 Fine's best result was his equal first place in the 1938 AVRO tournament, one of the strongest tournaments of all time.
 After the death of world champion Alexander Alekhine in 1946, Fine was one of six players invited to compete for the World Championship in 1948.
 He declined the invitation, however, and virtually retired from serious competition around that time, although he did play a few events until 1951.

 Fine won five medals (four gold) in three Chess Olympiads.
 He won the US Open all seven times he entered (1932, 1933, 1934, 1935, 1939, 1940, 1941).
 He was the author of several chess books, covering endgame, opening, and middlegame.

 Early life and family

-Fine was born in the Bronx to Jacob and Bertha (Nedner) Fine, poor Russian Jews.
+Fine was born in the Bronx, New York City to Russian Jewish parents Jacob and Bertha (Nedner) Fine.
 He had a sister, Evelyn (born in 1912), and was raised by his mother alone from the age of two.
 An uncle taught him chess when he was eight.